 The Government of Ghana is implementing LSC through the Urban Development Unit (UDU) and the Institute of Local Government Studies (ILGS), both under the Ministry of Local Government and Rural Development (MLGRD).
-Local partners include the Ghana Federation of the Urban Poor, People's Dialogue.
+Local partners include the Ghana Federation of the Urban Poor, People's Dialogue, and Kwame Nkrumah University of Science and Technology (KNUST).

-These partners are supported by international organisations including Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), Shack/Slum Dwellers International (SDI), the World Bank, UN-Habitat and Women in Informal Employment: Globalizing and Organizing (WIEGO).
+These partners are supported by international organisations including Agence Française de Développement (AFD), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), Habitat for Humanity International (HFHI), Shack/Slum Dwellers International (SDI), UN-Habitat, and the World Bank.

-The programme is facilitated and supported by Cities Alliance, a global partnership for urban poverty reduction and the promotion of the role of cities in sustainable development.
-LSC is supported under Cities Alliance's Country Partnership Programme approach, which emphasises a long-term commitment to mobilise the different drivers of urban development in a country and to improve both dialogue and coherence of effort among them.
+The programme is facilitated and supported by the Cities Alliance, a global partnership for urban poverty reduction and the promotion of the role of cities in sustainable development.
+LSC is the second initiative (after Uganda) to be supported under the Cities Alliance's Country Partnership Programme approach, which emphasises a long-term commitment to mobilise the different drivers of urban development in a country and to improve both dialogue and coherence of effort among them.